 The lighting in the galleries is generally bright and evenly lit with fluorescent lights and spots.

-Wollaton Park and Hall has a cafe and shop, both in the stable block near to Nottingham Industrial Museum.
+Wollaton Hall and Deer Park has a cafe and shop, both in the Courtyard and near to Nottingham Industrial Museum.
 No food is allowed in the museum.

 Nottingham Industrial Museum welcomes all children and they find our exhibits fascinating.
 However, the museum has moving machinery and exhibits may only be protected by low barriers, so we ask that you keep your children with you at all times.
 Children below the age of 16 are only allowed in the museum with an accompanying adult.